jaewan/tmp_disag/README.md

 - Have libtorch.bzl and spdlog.BUILD in third\_party directory and modify BUILD accordingly

 ### For Fully Open Source
-- Make our device type unique.
+- Make our device type unique(contribute to Pytorch).
 Currently we use PrivateUse1 for prototype.
 Register a unique device type (This will involve contributing to PyTorch itself)
+- Because we use PrivateUse1 which is experimental, the repo registers the device using Aten::detail which may change later without notice (non-public API).